Ilusion9/sourcecolors-inc-sm/README.md

 # Description
-Adds colors for plugins to use in chat.
+Provides colors for plugins to use in chat.

 # Colors
-### Colors for all games
+## Colors for all games
 ```
 {color:default}
 {color:team}
 ```

-### Colors for CS:S, DOD:S, HL2:DM and TF2
+## Colors for CS:S, DOD:S, HL2:DM and TF2
 ```
 {color:azure}
 {color:black}